iambstha/sorting-string/README.md

-orting Strings and Lists Within an Array
+# Sorting Strings and Lists Within an Array

 This project demonstrates sorting strings and their associated lists within a Java array.